openfabr/cdf/README.md

 ## Use

-Follow the Getting Started Guide to experience the workflow yourself.
+Follow the [Getting Started](./docs/get-started/quick-start.md) to experience the workflow yourself.

-To dive deep, the User Guide covers the context as well as detailed manuals for both application developers and package authors.
+To dive deep, the [User Guide](./docs/user-guide/overview.md) covers the context as well as detailed manuals for both application developers and package authors.

 We are on hand to support you via different channels.